Leonowki/Cam-Scanner-Project/README.md

-Cam scanner project for the CSC-126 to allow realtime scanning of files and export to PDF
+Cam scanner project for the CSC-126 to allow realtime scanning of files and export to PDF by Pacana, Obenza , and Maglinte

 Language used:Python